Reviewer Guidelines

 After acceptance of the invitation, reviewers should strictly follow the ethical guidelines below:

-Any conflict of these ethical guidelines by the reviewers will be resulted in ignoring their review and notifying their institutions about their ethical violation of the peer-review process.
+Any conflict of these ethical guidelines by the reviewers will result in ignoring their review and notifying their institutions about their ethical violation of the peer-review process.

 After completing the detailed review of the manuscript, the reviewers should make one of the following recommendations about the manuscript to the Editors: